-In order to produce a more human viewable image we would have liked to be use an HD camera.
-This camera would have taken images of the scene in front of it.
-The camera would not always be sending the data, we would have to request that an image be taken sometime during the course of the scan.
-Once we had buffered the image we would have used an algorithm that correlates the captured image to the coordinate in our point cloud.
+In order to produce a more human viewable image we will be using an HD camera.
+This camera will take images of the scene in front of it.
+The camera will not always be sending the data, we will request that an image be taken sometime during the course of the scan.
+Once we have buffered the image we will use an algorithm that correlates the captured image to the coordinate in our point cloud.

-Since we know the physical dimensions of the capture mechanisms and we know that images between them will have a consistent differential, we could have used a static approach to mapping the image.
+Since we know the physical dimensions of the capture mechanisms and we know that images between them will have a consistent differential, we can use a static approach to mapping the image.
 Other methods may have required us to use special image recognition techniques.
-However, we will still need to apply those techniques to produce a better looking image, but would not be the foundation of our alignment.
+However, we will still need to apply those techniques to produce a better looking image, but will not be the foundation of our alignment.

-In order to approach this problem, we could have used the open source computer vision library 'OpenCV'.
+In order to approach this problem, we will be using the open source computer vision library 'OpenCV'.
 The OpenCV library contains methods that allow for translation of imagery to point cloud data.
 Before the OpenCV libraries can be utilized, we must remember that the point cloud data must be created to comply with both the point cloud library (PCL) and the OpenCV library.